 18. Buy Less, Shop More

-If your food has a tendency to spoil before you get around to eating it, try buying less on your shopping trips and go shopping more.
+If your food tends to spoil before you get around to eating it, try buying less on your shopping trips and go shopping more.

 By making smaller trips, you’ll have a better chance of eating all your food before having to go grocery shopping again.
 Try waiting until your fridge is almost empty.